 Prior to planting, it’s important to know how many days the specific variety will require before being ready for the harvest.
 The Diva does not require pollination because it is parthenocarpic.
 This is a delicious variety, produces extremely well, is resistant to disease and cucumber beetles are not attracted to the foliage.
 This type of plant will mature in 58 days.

-The Northern pickling is sweet, small and grow on very short vines.
+The Northern pickling is sweet, small, and grows on very short vines.
 They have a shorter maturity at 48 days, so they’re excellent for planting later in the season.